bplmaps/map-exercise/README.md

 # map-exercise

-A lightweight web app that combines a Google Form and a LMEC Digital Collections object into a single view, for students to complete close-looking exercise.
+A lightweight web app that combines a Google Form and an image from an IIIF endpoint into a single view, for students to complete close-looking exercise.